wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ApiProductRevisionsApi.md

 # **restoreAPIProductRevision**
 > APIProductDTO restoreAPIProductRevision(apiProductId, revisionId)

-Restore a revision
+Restore Revision

-Restore a revision to the working copy of the API Product
+Restore a revision to the Current API of the API Product

 ### Example
 ```java